FranceGrilles/monitoring-cloud/README.md

 * `admin-creds` : store the admin user information (only used by the tools/scripts to create/list/delete users)
 * `accounts.yaml` : used to store the credentials of the static testing_user(s).
 * `tempest.conf` : main config file that store all the specs of your stack.
 Pay attention to :
-  * `site_id` : Add here a custom identifier for the site (must be unique and the copied in the second config file for isolation tests[1])
   * `default_log_levels` : If the output is too verbose, you may need to adapt these values
   * `build_interval / build_timeout / ready_wait` : these high values where ok for a dev_stack, but may not for a production site
   * `[scenario]` : if you wish to create then upload a custom image (like cirros), you may need to download the files (img,ami,ari,aki) to your computer first...